nomanNkh/RedditTopPost/README.md

   - CSS: used FontAwesome

   To run this first download this repo on to your system and place it in a folder.
-  Then open server.js and in the terminal type:
+  Then open server.js and in the terminal:

+  cd to your directory where the project is stored and then type:

   node server.js